 Radical prostatectomy has a low risk of serious complications.
 Death or serious disability caused by radical prostatectomy is extremely rare.

-- Erectile dysfunction (ED): Problems with erections are common after prostatectomy.
+Erectile dysfunction (ED).
+Problems with erections are common after prostatectomy.
 Still, most men are able to have sex after prostatectomy while using medicines for ED (such as Viagra or Cialis), an external pump, or injectable medications.
-The younger the man, the higher the chance of maintaining potency after prostatectomy.
-A period of penile rehabilitation is often necessary.
+The younger you are, the higher the chance that you’ll be able to get erections after surgery.

 Much of the skill involved in radical prostatectomy centers on sparing these nerves during the operation.
-A man undergoing radical prostatectomy by a surgeon at an advanced prostate cancer center has a better chance of maintaining sexual and urinary function.
+A man undergoing radical prostatectomy by a surgeon at an advanced prostate cancer center has a better chance of keeping their sexual and urinary function.

 Other complications of radical prostatectomy include: